Espenhh/panopticon/frontend/README.md

 # Panopticon frontend

-- Make sure you have `npm` installed
+Panopticon frontend

+## Requirements

+Needs the following things things installed to build:
+- Elm v0.18
+- Node vSomething (I honestly don’t know.
+Just use a relatively new version)

+## Develop

 - `npm i`
-- `npm run watch` in one terminal (answer yes to all questions)
+- `npm run watch` (answer yes to all questions)
 - open your browser at http://localhost:8000/